-In the Northern Territory, grass pollens are at their most potent levels from April, while in Queensland the peak hay fever season is from December to April.
+Grass pollens are at their most potent levels from April in the Northern Territory, while peak hay fever season is from December to April in Queensland.

 How serious is hay fever?

-Murdoch Children’s Research Institute allergy immunology research group head Professor Mimi Tang says hay fever is often trivialised but can seriously affect a person’s quality of life.
+Murdoch Children’s Research Institute allergy immunology research group head Professor Mimi Tang says hay fever is often trivialised, but it can seriously affect a person’s quality of life.

 “Studies show adults have poor sleep quality, subsequent tiredness, poor concentration, and even poor work performance, all as a result of hay fever,” Prof Tang says.